hipvpitsme/discord-rpc-with-buttons/README.md

 # discord-rpc-with-buttons
 A discord rpc application that uses the new button feature of discord's rpc api.

+# License
+## The license that i use allows anyone to use my code, change it in any way, and distribute it as long as my name is still on that code, so please do as you wish with it but do not claim it as your own :)

 # How to use

 ### Step 1: Download the latest release